Bentonite Clay - History, Uses, and Benefits

 Bentonite clay appears to have regulatory effects on both thyroid function and uric acid levels in animal studies.
 Researchers gave rats with an overactive thyroid (hyperthyroidism) between 0.3 and 2.0 grams of bentonite clay per kilogram of bodyweight.

-Dosages of 0.3 and 1.0 gram per kilogram of bodyweight significantly lowered the quantity of the thyroid hormone thyroxine whereas 0.6 and 2.0 grams per kilogram of body weight improved sleep and decreased spontaneous activity. it's possible that bentonite clay?s high adsorbency rendered the excess thyroxine inert and unfunctional.
+Dosages of 0.3 and 1.0 gram per kilogram of bodyweight significantly lowered the quantity of the thyroid hormone thyroxine whereas 0.6 and 2.0 grams per kilogram of body weight improved sleep and decreased spontaneous activity. it's possible that bentonite clay's high absorbency rendered the excess thyroxine inert and unfunctional.

-A small study on rats found that 500mg to 1,000mg of bentonite clay per kilogram of bodyweight significantly lowered uric acid levels absorbing excess uric acid in the blood stream and preventing uric acid from being absorbed in the intestines.
+A small study on rats found that 500mg to 1,000mg of bentonite clay per kilogram of bodyweight significantly lowered uric acid levels absorbing excess uric acid in the bloodstream and preventing uric acid from being absorbed in the intestines.
 These findings are extremely promising but sadly have not yet been studied in humans.
-One in five people have high uric acid levels, a condition which significantly increases of developing gout and kidney stones.
+One in five people has high uric acid levels, a condition which significantly increases of developing gout and kidney stones.

 Bentonite clay may offer faster relieve and more effective protection from these painful conditions compared to prescription medication.